Pat-Forde/Project-1-Clonee-Medical-Centre/README.md

 + Designed using Flex so that the boxes are responsive and stack up on each other as screen size narrows.
 + Icons from font awesome used to add visual appeal.
-+ This section provides the answers to the main questions that Clonee Medical Center recieve over the phone every day.
++ This section provides the answers to the main questions that Clonee Medical Center receive over the phone every day.

 #### Footer
 ![Footer](assets/images/readme-images/footer.png)